MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

 <a id="Exercise4"/></a>
 ## Exercise 4: Set up Batch Shipyard (Ubuntu Linux)

-**Note: If setup fails at any point in this exercise, try using a Windows 10 virtual machine on Azure rather than your local PC.** Instructions for creating a Windows 10 VM can be found [here](Windows VM.html).
+**Note: If setup fails at any point in this exercise, try using a Windows 10 virtual machine on Azure rather than your local PC.** Instructions for creating a Windows 10 VM can be found [here](https://github.com/MSRConnections/Azure-training-course/blob/master/Content/Batch/Windows%20VM.html).

-Ubuntu Linux can also run Batch Shipyard.
-The setup process is slightly different from the MacOS and Windows because it uses only a CLI.
+In this exercise, you will install PiPy, the Python package manager, and then use it to install the dependencies for Batch Shipyard.

-1. To install Batch Shipyard, launch a Terminal.
-If you're using a Desktop version of Linux, the Terminal is usually on the Applications menu.
-It can also be launched by pressing Ctrl + Alt + F1.

-1. Once the terminal is started, install python, PiPy and git using apt-get.
+1. Begin by launching a terminal.
+If you're using a desktop version of Linux, the terminal is usually in the Applications menu.
+It can also be launched by pressing **Ctrl+Alt+F1**.
+Once the terminal is started, use the following command to install Python, PiPy, and git using apt-get:

 	````
 	sudo apt-get install python-pip python git
 	````

-1. Use git to download Batch Shipyard using the clone command.
-This will create a folder called batch-shipyard and download all the files into the directory.
+1. Execute the following command to clone Batch Shipyard on the local machine.
+This will create a folder named "batch-shipyard" and download all the files to that directory.

 	````
 	git clone https://github.com/Azure/batch-shipyard.git
 	````

-1. Change to the batch-shipyard folder with the cd command.
+1. Use a ```cd``` command to change to the "batch-shipyard" folder:

 	````
 	cd batch-shipyard
 	````

-1. Finish the setup with the included setup script.
-The script will invoke PiPy and install the dependencies needed for Batch Shipyard to run.
+1. Use the following command to finish the installation by running the included setup script.
+The script invokes PiPy to install the dependencies needed by Batch Shipyard.

 	````
 	./install.sh
 	````

+Now that Batch Shipyard is installed, it's time to configure it.

 <a id="Exercise5"/></a>
 ## Exercise 5: Configure Batch Shipyard